Tag: ZEN smoke alarms

 Be extremely wary using adhesive mounting kits or drill-free magnet mounting kits with your smoke alarms – we do not recommend using these products as they do NOT last.
 Whilst Australian Standard 3786:2014 doesn’t specify how smoke alarms should be attached to the ceiling, if you use the aforementioned products your smoke alarm will fall from the ceiling after a period of days, weeks or months, and it will become damaged when it smashes onto the floor.

 How do we know this? – we stopped selling the adhesive kits / magnetic mounts several years ago.
 Consumer feedback indicated the products were unreliable, and in good conscience we could not continue selling them – we’d rather have happy satisfied customers at the expense of profits.
-Spend a few extra minutes and use the included screws to affix your smoke alarm to the ceiling – this is definetely the best way to install your wireless smoke alarms.
+Spend a few extra minutes and use the included screws to affix your ZEN Smoke Alarms to the ceiling – this is definetely the best way to install your wireless photoelectric smoke alarms.

 We love talking smoke alarms!